 The gulf separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands and cliffs.
 The Tempisque, Abangares and Tárcoles rivers empty into the gulf.

-A geological fault once caused the land to submerge, leaving exposed only the tops of what were formerly low hills.
-These are the numerous islands which today dot the gulf, most notably Chira (the largest) and San Lucas (the site of a prison until 1991).
+A geological fault once caused the land to submerge, leaving only the tops of formerly low hills exposed.
+These are the numerous islands that today dot the gulf, most notably Chira (the largest) and San Lucas (the site of a prison facility until 1991).

-The protected mangroves provide habitat for aquatic life.
-Birds nest In their foliage and the mud at their roots shelter mussels, crabs and shrimps.
+The protected mangroves provide a habitat for aquatic life.
+Birds nest in their foliage, and the mud at their roots shelters mussels, crabs and shrimps.

 Located along the banks of the Tempisque River is the Palo Verde National Park, which is home to one of Central America's most densely populated areas of migratory birds.

 Nicoya Peninsula and Gulf of Nicoya via NASA